atenart/mat2/README.md

   -s, --show            list harmful metadata detectable by MAT2 without
                         removing them
   -L, --lightweight     remove SOME metadata
+  -i, --in-place        edit files in place
 ```

-Note that MAT2 **will not** clean files in-place, but will produce, for
+Note that MAT2 **will not** clean files in-place by default, but will produce,
-example, with a file named "myfile.png" a cleaned version named
+for example, with a file named "myfile.png" a cleaned version named
 "myfile.cleaned.png".

 # Notes about detecting metadata